deckhouse/virtualization/docs/USER_GUIDE.md

 ## Images

-The `VirtualImage` resource is designed to load virtual machine images and then use them to create virtual machine disks.
-This resource is available only in the namespace or project in which it was created.
+The `VirtualImage` resource is designed for uploading virtual machine images and subsequently using them to create virtual machine disks.

+{{< alert level="warning">}}
+Please note that `VirtualImage` is a project resource, which means it is only available within the project or namespace where it was created.
+To use images at the cluster level, a separate resource is provided — [`ClusterVirtualImage`](./ADMIN_GUIDE.md#images).
+{{< /alert >}}

 When connected to a virtual machine, the image is accessed in read-only mode.